cleestofuh/HealthbookHW3/README.md

 Chris Lo:
 - Completed functionality of the application including uploading images and the progress bar that was previously not done.
 - Checked and fixed validation issues with our HTML files.
-- Minimization of the files using Grunt.
+- Minimization of the files using Grunt

 Nan Shu:
 - For phone app (Android) POC (/HW5/HealthBook.apk)